Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Bill Dirksen is vice president, Labor Affairs, a position he has held from Jan.
 2014 until Dec.
 1, 2019, when he elects to retire.
 In this role, Dirksen is responsible for global labor policy and negotiations covering Ford’s approximately 140,000 union employees.
 He led Ford's negotiations with the UAW in 2015.
 Additionally, he is responsible for hourly employee health care management and the company’s collective bargaining with unions worldwide.

-Dirksen reports to Gary Johnson, Ford group vice president, Manufacturing and Labor Affairs, effective Oct.
-1, and to Kiersten Robinson, Ford group vice president and Chief Human Resources Officer.
+Dirksen reports to Gary Johnson, Chief Manufacturing and Labor Affairs Officer, Ford Motor Company, and to Kiersten Robinson, Chief Human Resources Officer, Ford Motor Company.